Florida’s Waters Are Rising, But So Are Its People

 “The compact has provided an acknowledgement from the elected level of county and city government, that this is an issue we couldn’t avoid — we can’t wait for the right governor [to take action],” says Jim Murley, the chief resilience officer for Miami-Dade County.

 To enact solutions that match the scope of the climate crisis, Florida communities will ultimately need buy-in from state leaders.
 Yet while many local governments are moving to address the impacts of the climate crisis, the state has been slow to act.
 Governor Ron DeSantis has spoken about the need to address the climate crisis, but hasn’t taken any steps to slow fossil fuel use or promote energy efficiency.
 He did appoint a Chief Resilience Officer, Dr. Julia Nesheiwat, and charged her with looking at the environmental, physical, and economic impacts of sea level rise.
+But she left the job after just six months to take a position in former President Trump's homeland security office, leaving Florida's new climate leadership role unfilled.

-Meanwhile, Crystal Johnson in Fort Myers isn’t sitting idle.
+Meanwhile in Fort Myers, Crystal Johnson isn’t sitting idle.
 She’s on a mission to ensure that her community is better equipped for the next storm.
 Last year, she traveled to the state capital, Tallahassee, to advocate for the creation of “resiliency hubs”: one-stop locations where residents could receive service updates, pick up emergency supplies, and access backup power.

 Since the hurricane, Johnson has also worked with emergency preparedness groups to teach the community disaster relief skills, and she has received a grant to distribute free emergency packs throughout Dunbar.
 She also coordinates after-school sessions at the Dunbar community center, training students to do basic emergency medical procedures.